brianpetro/smart-context-obsidian/README.md

 **Item templates** wrap each note.
 Useful variables: `{{KEY}}` (full path), `{{TIME_AGO}}` (last modified), and `{{LINK_DEPTH}}` (depth when including linked notes).

+- Use templates to switch between structured XML, Markdown summaries, or short bullet exports without changing your vault files.
+- Adjust the default copy depth or prompt style in **Settings → Context templates** when you regularly include linked sources.

 > Templates only affect the text you copy/export—they do not change your vault files.

+Learn more in the [context settings reference](https://smartconnections.app/smart-context/settings/) guide.

 ## Mission-driven